 Agency Policy DO 524, DO 703, 1.0, DO 703, 2.0, DI 286, and DOC Form 286, addresses this provision.
 The agency reported no deviations with the staffing plan in place, therefore there was no documentation to review.
 The report was generated by the agency in response to its commitment in instituting the intent and requirements of the Prison Rape Elimination Act and requesting video surveillance upgrades.
 The auditor interviewed the PREA Coordinator.
-She reported she is consulted regarding any assessments of, or adjustments to, the staffing plan, which occur annually.
+He reported he is consulted regarding any assessments of, or adjustments to, the staffing plan, which occur annually.
 When needed, the agency authorizes overtime.
 During the onsite audit, a review of the agency policy, staff interview, and the agency's current staffing plan indicate all the elements are in place.
 The complex has implemented a process seeking additional video monitoring technology to enhance the supervision and safety of the inmates.
-Supplemental supporting documentation specific to the video surveillance system demonstrated the department's ongoing efforts towards monitoring upgrades.